Arnold45202/MyPortfolio/README.md

 added a new project that i collabed with my friends this summer which is a gambling called riskit

 [1.0.7] - 02/02/2024
-changed the favicon into JW, and i also fixed the about us page now the picture is consistently to the right of it, and i also changed the website
+changed the favicon into JW, and i also fixed the about us page now the picture is consistently to the right of it, and i also changed the contact us page into resume so when I click on it it would show me a pdf of the resume.

 ## Errors yet to be fixed